 This will be administered by the Bank of England and further details can be found on the Bank of England website.

-(Update as of 21 May) The Chancellor Rishi Sunak has announced the launch of a funding plan for businesses unable to access other COVID-19 business loans because they are either pre-revenue or pre-profit and may also rely on private equity or venture capital investment
+(Update as of 20 July) The Future Fund is aimed at businesses unable to access other COVID-19 business loans because they are either pre-revenue or pre-profit and may also rely on private equity or venture capital investment

-The application process for the Future Fund is now open.
+The application process for is now open.
 The funding is being delivered by the British Business Bank, and will provide loans ranging from £125,000 to £5 million.